OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 It is easy to check for the existence of web applications on non-standard ports.
 A port scanner such as Nmap is capable of performing service recognition by means of the `-sV` option, and will identify http[s] services on arbitrary ports.
 What is required is a full scan of the whole 64k TCP port address space.

-For example, the following command will look up, with a TCP connect scan, all open ports on IP `192.168.1.100` and will try to determine what services are bound to them (only *essential* switches are shown – Nmap features a broad set of options, whose discussion is out of scope):
+For example, the following command will look up, with a TCP connect scan, all the open ports on IP `192.168.1.100` and will try to determine what services are bound to them (only *essential* switches are shown – Nmap features a broad set of options, whose discussion is out of scope):

 `nmap –Pn –sT –sV –p0-65535 192.168.1.100`